Supergirl: Debut

 After positive fan reaction to Super-Girl, the first recurring and most familiar version of Supergirl debuted in the year 1959.
 Kara Zor-El first appeared in Action Comics #252 (May 1959).
-The story that introduced the character was drawn by Al Plastino and written by Otto Binder, who had also created Mary Marvel, Captain Marvel's sister and female spinoff.
-Like Supergirl, Mary Marvel was a teen-age female version of an adult male superhero, wearing a costume that was identical to the older character's other than substituting a short skirt for tight trousers.
+The story that introduced the character was drawn by Al Plastino and written by Otto Binder.
+Years earlier, Binder had co-created Mary Marvel, the sister of Captain Marvel.
+Like Supergirl, Mary Marvel was a teenage female version of an adult male superhero, wearing a costume that was identical to the older character's other than substituting a short skirt for tight trousers.
 (Binder also created Marvel Comics' Miss America, a superhero who shared little other than the name with her sometime co-star Captain America.)

 Reaction to Supergirl's first appearance was tremendous, with thousands of positive letters pouring into the DC Comics offices.